amyfliu/BIOS740/hw02/README.md

 **The overall workflow for the project is as follows:**

 1. Testing and debugging of all code via jupyter notebook via Longleaf OnDemand; testing using 1 epoch (`hw2_part1_heartbeat_classification_assignment.ipynb`).
-2. Jupyter Notebook (GPU-FULL) with full A100 GPU and 40GB GPU memory
+2. Jupyter Notebook (GPU-FULL) with full A100 GPU and 40GB GPU memory (30 epochs)

 **Key files**